 +1.
 3D Printed Cars

-While a fully 3D printed car that is ready for market circulation is still some time away, there are some exciting projects that signal the direction in which the industry is heading:
+While a full-body 3D printed car that is ready for market circulation is still some time away, there are some exciting projects and concept cars that signal the direction in which the industry is heading:

-EDAG’s Light Cocoon: This concept made by the independent automotive developer EDAG boasts a 3D printed branch-like load-bearing structure that is inspired by nature.
+EDAG’s Light Cocoon: This concept car made by the independent automotive developer EDAG boasts a 3D printed branch-like load-bearing structure that is inspired by nature.
 Despite the fact that structure uses less material than a regular chassis, all requirements imposed on structurally relevant components are met.
-To make the chassis resilient to the elements, the structure is covered with fabric.
+To make the chassis resilient to the elements, the body panels are covered with fabric.

 Besides weather resistance, the cover on EDAG’s Light Cocoon provides absolute freedom when it comes to design and individualization. (source: EDAG)